 - (a)On May 6, 2021, the Company's board of directors meetings resolved to increase cash capital.
-The measurement date was at Octobor 13, 2021 and except for part of new shares for employees to subscribe it. - (1)The following table contains further details on the aforementioned share-based payment plan:
+The measurement date was at October 13, 2021 and except for part of new shares for employees to subscribe it. - (1) The following table contains further details on the aforementioned share-based payment plan:

 For the year ended

 December 31, 2021

-Number of share Weighted avera
+Number of share Weighted aver

-outstanding Exercise price
+outstanding Exercise price per

-(in thousand) Share (NT\$
+(in thousand) Share (NT\$)

 Outstanding at beginning of period - \$-

 Granted 3,600 52

-English Translation of Parent-Company-Only Financial Statements and Footnotes Originally Issued in Chinese
+Exercised (3,600) 52

+Outstanding at end of period

+Weighted-average fair value of options

+granted during the period (in NT\$) \$6.56

-(Amounts Expressed in Thousands of New Taiwan Dollars Unless Otherwise Specified)
+Notes to the Parent-Company-Only Financial Statements (Amounts Expressed in Thousands of New Taiwan Dollars Unless Otherwise Specified)